Sexism in the technology industry: Lack of awareness about sexual harassment

-The principle of sexual harassment has only recently been recognized by the United States federal government as a legal issue.
+The principle of sexual harassment has only recently been formally recognized by the United States federal government as a legal issue.
 The first reported case that led to the recognition of sexual harassment as a legal concept was in 1977, in which a woman was fired from her job for refusing her boss' sexual advances.
 Nine years later, in 1986, the United States Supreme Court recognized cases like these as sexual harassment and as a violation of the Civil Rights Act of 1964.
-Still, the idea of sexual harassment was not truly recognized by the public until a 1991 case against a Supreme Court nominee was brought forward to Congress.
-Overall, sexual harassment was not fully recognized by the United States until the late 1900s, yielding a lack of reported incidents up until that point, as well as an increasing, but not yet fully developed, public awareness of the issue.
+However, the idea of sexual harassment was not truly recognized by the broader public until a landmark case against a Supreme Court nominee was brought forward to Congress in 1991.
+Overall, sexual harassment was not fully recognized by the United States until the late 1900s, leading to a lack of reported incidents up until that point, as well as an increasing, but still underdeveloped, public awareness of the issue, which persists to this day.